Polymer/old-docs-site/README.md

 ### Release

-Run `bower upate` to make sure you have the latest component dependencies.
+Run `bower update` to make sure you have the latest component dependencies.

 Once these are updated, you need to update some versions for the docs: